jsplink/stamping/README.md

 Stamp Matching Solution
 ========

 The solution I chose was to calculate the euclidean distances between each node on two graphs--one of the real stamp of one for the coordinates we're testing with--and then compare those distances.
-Some time was spent wrestling with the cairo library to get it to work with with the igraph graphing library.
-After that was pinned down (see [graph_samples.png](https://github.com/obimod/stamping/blob/master/graph_samples.png)), I was able to see why my solution wasn't working.
+Some time was spent wrestling with the cairo library to get it to plot images of the graphs with the igraph library.
+After those were plotted (see [graph_samples.png](https://github.com/obimod/stamping/blob/master/graph_samples.png) for an example), I was able to see why my solution wasn't working.
 There was an error margin!
-After testing a few values (10, 15, and then 20) I discovered that a margin of 20 was the sweet spot for the given dataset.
+After testing a few values (10, 15, and then 20) I discovered that an error margin of 20 was the sweet spot for the given dataset.

-One interesting alternative might be to calculate areas with a Voronoi diagram and then create measurements of overlap.
-This may be a more secure method but would probably take more processing resources.

 Euclidean distances on my MacBook Air (1.8GHz i7 & hosting locally):
   - 50,000 executions took 9.94717907906 seconds